Americans fume as the pandemic scrambles New Year's Eve celebrations again

 Meanwhile, the latest pandemic-muddled holiday has left a lot of Americans seriously bummed.
 Air travel is a mess.
 College football bowl games have been scrubbed.
 The ball drop celebration will go forward in New York's Times Square, but with a much smaller crowd and strict mask rules.

-Even in Florida, a state which has tried to go full-steam ahead through much of the pandemic, the Miami Hurricanes had to pull out of a football game and a production of the Nutcracker was canceled.
+Even in Florida, a state that has tried to go full steam ahead through much of the pandemic, the Miami Hurricanes had to pull out of a football game and a production of the Nutcracker was canceled.

 Das said he and his husband — both health care workers — scheduled some much-needed time off for a trip to Philadelphia to attend a New Year's Eve bash and a wedding the next day.